 The hearing panel will then address any preliminary issues the parties may have.
 For example, there may be a request to postpone the hearing.

 Another preliminary issue that may be addressed is a request from the inmate to stipulate to being unsuitable for parole.
 This means the offender is requesting to be denied parole without a parole suitability hearing.
 If the offer to stipulate is accepted by the hearing panel, the incarcerated person will be denied parole for 15, 10, 7, 5, or 3 years and the parole suitability hearing will not occur.

 Once preliminary issues are considered and resolved and it is determined the hearing will go forward, the hearing panel will begin reviewing relevant information and asking the inmate questions.
 Once the panel finishes reviewing documents and questioning the person, the district attorney’s representative will have an opportunity to ask the panel clarifying questions, the incarcerated person will then have an opportunity to make a closing statement, followed by closing statements from the person’s attorney and the district attorney’s representative.
 Victims, the victims’ family, and their representative or attorney will then be asked to provide their statements to the hearing panel.

 After the hearing panel has questioned the inmate, reviewed relevant documents, and heard from all hearing participants, the panel will excuse everyone from the hearing room and will deliberate in closed session.
-The panel will then have everyone return to the hearing room and announce its decision.
+The panel will then have everyone return to the hearing room after arriving at a decision.
 A hearing panel may grant the person parole, deny the person parole, or the hearing may result in a “tie vote” if it is a two-person panel and the hearing panel cannot agree on a decision.
 If the inmate is denied parole, the panel will announce the length of the inmate’s denial.
 Inmates may be denied parole for a period of 15, 10, 7, 5, or 3 years.